 Sims (2012) makes the point that a VAR may perform reasonably well even if fundamentalness does not hold.
-With his words, non-fundamentalness "should not be thought of as an "either/or" proposition - even if the model has a non-invertibility, the wedge between VAR innovations and economic shocks may be small, and structural VARs may nonetheless perform reliably" (Sims, 2012, abstract).16 The deficiency measure δ_i formalizes and clarifies the notion of "wedge" discussed and analyzed with Monte Carlo experiments in Sims' paper.
+With his words, non-fundamentalness "should not be thought of as an "either/or" proposition - even if the model has a non-invertibility, the wedge between VAR innovations and economic shocks may be small, and structural VARs may nonetheless perform reliably" (Sims, 2012, abstract).
+Both Beaudry and Portier (2015) and the present work provide further evidence about this fact.
+Our deficiency measure can be regarded as a formalization of the notion of "wedge" discussed in Sims' paper.